hyperfix-digital/Liquorish/README.md

 - Restructure the API into classes for each entity that provides crud operations
 - User MaterialUI for UI development
 - Use geolocation retrieved from web browser to filter local bars
+- break api routes into individual files within a api routes folder. then with express, iterate through those folder files, and append those routes defined within them to the original express object.

 data entities: